 Sometimes, it is.
 Sometimes it all works out the way we planned and foresaw.
 And, sometimes, it doesn’t.
 And we’re grown up enough to know that that’s how life works out—even if we feel disappointed.

-When we get caught up in making our creation into the most significant, special, important thing, we’re controlling it.
+When we get caught up making our creation into the most significant, special, important thing, we’re controlling it.
 Control takes us out of spontaneity and creative freedom.
 The tension itself can ruin the experience or add unnecessary stress.
-And it certainly takes the magic out of it.

 May we embrace all of the good and the bad and trust creativity knows what’s best for us!